binaabdulrahim/RegoGPT/README.md

 **RegoGPT** is an AI-powered Rego policy generator that translates natural language prompts into valid, production-grade Rego policies for use with [Open Policy Agent (OPA)](https://www.openpolicyagent.org/).
 It uses Groq-hosted LLMs and a custom document retrieval system to generate policies.

+# OPA
+OPA stands for [Open Policy Agent] (https://www.openpolicyagent.org/), which is an open-source policy engine used

+# Rego

+# Why use Rego to make Policies?
+A policy is just a set of conditions or statement that define what is aloowed or denied.

 ---

 ## Features